-Validation was completed for Southport (Figure 7), Weston-super-Mare (Figure 8), and Portsmouth (Figure 9).
-The Southport ABM produced an coefficient-of-determination (R^2) of 0.992 when comparing the total population produced by the model to the official ONS data (Figure 7).
-Similarly, the Weston-super-Mare ABM had an R2 of 0.998 (Figure 8) and Portsmouth (Figure 9) also had an R2 of 0.992.
+Validation was completed for Southport (figure 7), WSM (figure 8), and Portsmouth (figure 9).
+The Southport ABM produced an coefficient-of-determination ( $R^2$ ) of 0.992 when comparing the Total Population produced by the model to the official ONS data (figure 7).
+Similarly, the WSM ABM had an $R^2$ of 0.998 (figure 8) and Portsmouth (figure 9) also had an $R^2$ of 0.992.
 However, the model of Total Population, for Portsmouth, for example, does not capture the small-scale peaks and troughs, and are therefore not represented by the ABM.
 Although, georeferenced population analysis revealed that changes in coastal population at these areas does not reflect the size of the natural variation within the ONS data.
 Therefore, these natural variations are not limited to SCFPs, but spread across the city, confirming that the ABM projects population well, and is validated in this regard.
-The ABM was also validated for both the flooded area (FA) and population count (AfP) model outputs.
-Using Portsmouth as an example, the Gamma flood model indicated that there are 4,630 properties at risk of 1%AEP flooding at the baseline period, 2017 (Cantwell, 2020).
-Using the 2.5 people per household assumption used in LFRMS (Local Flood Risk Management Strategy)

-modelling (Metropolitan Borough of Sefton Council, 2014), this number of houses that would be translates to 11,575 people.
-The Portsmouth ABM simulation, when running on a 1%AEP event, produces an output of 11,234 people who are directly affected by flooding in 2017.
+The ABM was also validated for both the FA and AfP count model outputs.
+Using Portsmouth as an example, the Gamma flood model indicated that there are 4630 properties at risk of 1%AEP flooding at the baseline period, 2017 (Cantwell 2020).
+Using the 2.5 people per household assumption used in LFRMS (Local Flood Risk Management Strategy) modelling (Metropolitan Borough of Sefton Council 2014), this number of houses that would be translates to 11 575 people.
+The Portsmouth ABM simulation, when running on a 1%AEP event, produces an output of 11 234 people who are directly affected by flooding in 2017.
 Comparing the AfP output from the Gamma flood model to the one produced by the Portsmouth ABM gives the Portsmouth ABM an accuracy of 97% for 2017, confirming that the ABM simulates AfP reasonably well, and is validated in this regard.

 One of the main drivers of AfP, determining whether a person will be flooded or not, is the coastal flood extent.
 To run the flood model, the ABM relies on an accurate DTM, a bare earth model of elevation derived from the Environment Agency, and accurate estimate of ECWLs derived using data from the Met Office.
 The ABM flood extent simulation uses a bathtub approach by comparing the elevation of a flooded cell to its eight adjacent cells, and if any of those cells are lower than those cells also become flooded.
-The bathtub approach tends to overestimate flooding due to a lack of connectivity (Kasmalkar et al., 2023).
+The bathtub approach tends to overestimate flooding due to a lack of connectivity (Kasmalkar et al 2023).

-Nevertheless, the three ABM flood extent maps correspond well to that of the Environment Agency, and provides a good facsimile of flood extent in for Southport (Figure 7), Weston-super-Mare (Figure 8), and Portsmouth (Figure 9).
-This is evidenced by the comparative maps, the similarity to the ONS projections and the good correspondance of the AfP output to that produced by the the Gamma flood model, confirming that the ABM simulates coastal flood extent reasonably well, and is validated in this regard.
+Nevertheless, the three ABM flood extent maps correspond well to that of the Environment Agency, and provides a good facsimile of flood extent in for Southport (figure 7), WSM (figure 8), and Portsmouth (figure 9).
+This is evidenced by the comparative maps, the similarity to the ONS projections and the good correspondence of the AfP output to that produced by the Gamma flood model, confirming that the ABM simulates coastal flood extent reasonably well, and is validated in this regard.